SJ23 Tech Tip E16, (Updated 2024-11-08) Bob Schimmel

 Fig 1 - Here I slid the false floor aft ~6" to reveal the blue bilge pump on the bottom of the cockpit locker.
 While it isn't secured to the floor, the stiff discharge hose and being wedged by the false floor support it upright to prevent the float switch from false operation.
 Fig 2 - I temporarily removed the Tiller Pilot storage tube to install the transom thru-hull.
 The vinyl drain hose is fully supported in the wood tray on the left.

-Hmmm, this could be interesting for a person climbing up the ladder.
-Stop that!
+Hmmm, this could be embarrassing for a person climbing up the ladder.
+Oh well, they're wet anyway.

 SETTEE PUMP INSTALLATION